 J&K: Number of security personnel martyred in 2018 is highest in ten years

 New Delhi, Dec 15: The war on terror comes at a very heavy price.
-While there has been plenty of success by the Army in Jammu and Kashmir, the sad fact of the matter is that 86 security personnel too have been matured this year alone.
+While there has been plenty of success by the Army in Jammu and Kashmir, the sad fact of the matter is that 86 security personnel too have been martyred this year alone.

 This incidentally is the highest in ten years.
 Out of the 86 security personnel martyred 44 were policemen.
-30 were from the Army and the rest from the various paramilitary forces operating in Jammu and Kashmir.
+Thirty were from the Army and the rest from the various paramilitary forces operating in Jammu and Kashmir.

 Also Read | J&K: Six civilians, Jawan-turned-terrorist Zahoor Thokar killed in Pulwama